Wabash College at a Glance

 Extracurricular Activities

-Wabash students take part in more than 60 Student Senate-recognized clubs and organizations such as: student government; academic/pre-professional clubs; cultural and identity affinity groups; student newspaper, radio and literary publications; recreational, hobby, and athletic clubs; service and civic engagement organizations; religious groups; and arts and performance outlets.
+Wabash students take part in more than 60 Student Senate-recognized clubs and organizations such as: student government; academic/pre-professional clubs; cultural and identity affinity groups; student newspaper; recreational, hobby, and athletic clubs; service and civic engagement organizations; religious groups; and arts and performance outlets.

 Internships

 Internships are an important component to the Wabash experience, preparing each graduate to apply the liberal arts education in professional settings of all fields and industries.
-The class of 2023 reported having completed, on average, one to two internships during their time at Wabash.
-Twenty-nine percent of the class completed three or more internships, while 60% completed two or more internships.
+The class of 2024 reported having completed, on average, one to two internships during their time at Wabash.
+Fifty-one percent of the class completed two or more internships.
 Wabash students secure internships each summer in areas as diverse as their career interests.
-In 2023, interns represented Wabash College at corporations, small businesses, and non-profits across the nation, including FDIC, Commerce Bank, Kroger Gardis & Regas, RAND Center, Colliers, GoCode, Eli Lilly, Cummins, Mayo Clinic, Coaching Toolbox, Bridge Builder Strategies, Camp Grier, Legal Aid Society of Louisville, and Montgomery County Visitors Bureau.
-Approximately 190 students were selected to intern in college-funded programs, including the Business Innovation Program, faculty-led research projects, project-based work with campus administrative offices, and many more.
+In 2024, interns represented Wabash College at corporations, small businesses, and non-profits across the nation, including Smithsonian Environmental Research Center, GoCode, Eli Lilly, Stanton Chase, Gleaners Food Bank, and the Austrian Economics Center.
+Approximately 175 students were selected to intern in college-funded programs, including the Business Innovation Program, faculty-led research projects, project-based work with campus administrative offices, and many more.
 The Professional Development team at Wabash highly encourages students to utilize their summers to explore possible career interests, build a professional network, development valuable transferable skills, and gain experience in professional settings.
 Internship experience paired with a Wabash education, positions seniors well for their post-graduate plans, whether they choose to continue their education in some capacity or seek full-time employment.

 Graduates

-On average, 98% of Wabash graduates have accepted a First Destination Outcome within six months of graduation (compared to a national average of 85.7%, NACE 2022).
-In 2023, graduates secured First Destination Outcomes in a wide range of full-time positions, graduate programs, and other opportunities such as international fellowships.
-As of graduation, the class of 2023 was 69% set in their post-graduation plans, with about 39% of graduates having accepted a full-time employment opportunity and about 25% having accepted offers for graduate programs.
-Some of the top recruiters of Wabash graduates included the Orr Fellowship (entrepreneurship), Charles Schwab, Eli Lilly and Company, Hometown Logistics, Simon Property Group, UKG, Welch Packaging, and Total Quality Logistics.
-Other notable outcomes for full-time employment include Colliers International, Elevance Health, Janus Henderson, and Korn Ferry, to highlight only a few.
-For those continuing education, the top recruiters were the University of Notre Dame (entrepreneurship), Indiana University (law, medicine, dentistry, architecture, public affairs, environmental affairs), Wake Forest University (management), Columbia University (engineering), and Marian University (osteopathic medicine).
-Other notable outcomes include Cornell University, Yale University, Purdue University, Butler University, and Washington University, to name only a few.
+On average, 98% of Wabash graduates have accepted a First Destination Outcome within six months of graduation (compared to a national average of 85% for the class of 2024, NACE).
+In 2025, graduates secured First Destination Outcomes in a wide range of full-time positions, graduate programs, and other opportunities such as international fellowships.
+As of graduation, the class of 2025 was 61% set in their post-graduation plans, with about 33% of graduates having accepted a full-time employment opportunity and about 21% having accepted offers for graduate programs.
+Some of the top recruiters of Wabash graduates included Amazon, OneAmerica, Orr Fellowship (entrepreneurship), Enterprise Mobility, Lilly, North American Language and Culture Assistants Program (NALCAP), and F.A.
+Wilhelm Construction.
+Other notable outcomes for full-time employment include DuCharme, McMillen, and Associates, Guy Carpenter, GoCode, and Private Capital Management Group, to highlight only a few.
+For those continuing education, the top recruiters were the University of Notre Dame (entrepreneurship, finance, education), Indiana University (law, medicine, dentistry), Purdue University (dual degree engineering, veterinary medicine), and Wake Forest University (business, law).
+Other notable outcomes include Loyola University (music), Masstricht University (psychology), and Duke University (business) to name only a couple.

 Address